 Buckeye Hot Springs Overview

-Buckeye Hot Springs are fed by a constant flow of naturally heated water that runs down the travertine wall from the springs above.
-At the source, this water is apparently 135°F (57°c) but as it runs down the rock it cools slightly.
+The pools of Buckeye Hot Springs are fed by a constant flow of naturally heated water that runs down a travertine wall from the springs above.
+At the source, this water is approximately 135°F (57°c) but cools significantly as it travels down the rock into the soaking tub.

 Elevation: 6,890 ft (2,100 m)

 Managed by: The National Forest Service